timoh6/timoh6.github.com/_posts/2014-06-16-PHP-data-encryption-cheatsheet.md

 With PBKDF2 you can derive 64 bytes from a single password/master key and use, say, the first 32 bytes for encryption and the last 32 bytes for authentication.

+If you have the keys stored in a file, say, hex encoded, do not decode them prior to feeding to the encryption routines.
+Instead, as earlier mentioned, use PBKDF2 to turn the hex encoded keys into proper encryption/authentication keys.
+Or use SHA-256 (with raw output) to hash the hex encoded keys and turn them into proper raw bytes (the use of "plain" hashing assumes the initial keys has enough guessing entropy, as explained in the next paragraphs).

 ### Key stretching

 Low entropy keys should be avoided in the first place.
 But if you need to rely on, say, user's passwords, you need to use as high PBKDF2 iteration count as possible to squeeze as much security as possible out of the passwords.